 It will help to break up a long race into segments so that it does not feel too monotonous.
 For example, a 21km run can be split up into two 5km runs and two 5.5km runs.
 This will help you get through the race, rather than treating it all as one super long run.

-Taking energy gels
+Taking energy supplements

-Consuming energy gels is important so that you will not run out of energy midway during the race.
+Consuming energy chew or gels is important so that you will not run out of energy midway during the race.
 It is recommended to take gels every 45 minutes to 1 hour, depending on how fast you are running.

 Click here for more Army Half Marathon race tips by Mok Ying Ren.